willjohnsonio/eggheadio-web-security-essentails/03-express-add-https-to-a-localhost-express-app-to-prevent-mitm-attacks.md

 Run `sudo npm start` to restart the server and you will get the lock in the address bar

-Now is Charles Proxy it has encrypted data and
+Now is Charles Proxy it has encrypted data and unknown URLS

 ## Resources